openstack-infra/germqtt/README.rst

               if your broker uses a non-default port.
  * **keepalive** - Used to set the keepalive time for connections to the MQTT broker.
 By default this is set to 60 seconds.
+ * **username** - Used to set the auth username to connect to the MQTT broker with.
+ * **password** - Used to set the auth password to connect to the MQTT broker with.
+A username must be set for this option to be used.

 Other Settings
 --------------